Let’s be honest: becoming a freelancer isn’t always the fastest or easiest process.

 Here is the actual process of what SolidGigs does for freelancers.

 After entering information specific to your niche and preferences, SolidGigs takes it from there.

-Essentially, they pick out the top 1% of all the gigs you’ve been offered and post them for you to see directly.
+Essentially, the platform picks out the top 1% of all the gigs you’ve been offered and posts them for you to see directly.